-The Bank uses various metrics both statistical and non-statistical to assess risk.
-As the appropriate set of risk measures utilised for a given business activity depends on business mandate, risk horizon, materiality, market volatility and other factors, not all measures are used in all cases.
+There is no single measure to capture market risk and therefore the Bank uses various metrics both statistical and non-statistical to assess risk.
+The appropriate set of risk measures utilized for a given business activity is tailored based on business mandate, risk horizon, materiality, market volatility and other factors.